Distal appendicular skeletal metastases, especially distal to the knee and elbow joints, are uncommon.

 The patient may be asymptomatic, but the most common sig...

 Gastrointestinal stromal tumors (GIST) are the most common mesenchymal tumors of the gastrointestinal tract.
-They account for ~5% of all sarcomas.
+They account for ~5% of all sarcomas, and are mostly found within stomach and mid-distal small bowel.
 They respond remarkably well to chemotherapy.

 osteoporosis: decreased osteoid production